 Credit risk is the risk that a counterparty will not meet its obligations under a financial instruments or costumer contract, leading to a financial loss.
 The Group is exposed to credit risk from its operative activities since its receivables are related to only one partner.
-Credit risk from balances with banks and financial institutions is managed by Group's Finance in accordance with the Group's policies: consequently, cash and cash equivalents are held with approved financial institutions with A+ or higher ranking (please refer to Note 19 & 20 for additional information).
+Credit risk from balances with banks and financial institutions is managed by Group's Finance in accordance with the Group's policies: consequently, cash and cash equivalents are held with approved financial institutions with at least BBB (Fitch) or higher ranking (please refer to Note 18 & 19 for additional information).